-This course is an intermediate reading course that combines the study of theory and practice in the teaching of developmental reading, and critical thinking in grades 3-6.
+This course is an intermediate reading course that combines the study of theory and practice in the teaching of developmental reading, comprehension, and critical thinking.
 The major emphasis of the course is on current theories, methods, and materials used in teaching reading comprehension across the curriculum.